 Every student at Primo Piano has their own high-quality Yamaha piano keyboard to play during the 40 minute piano lesson.
 Class sizes are small, with usually between four and six students in each group.
 As children advance classes often divide into smaller groups and then into a ‘shared private’ lesson with a child of similar age and ability.

 You will find lots of useful information in the Frequently Asked Questions (FAQs) section of this website.
 A broad range of topics are covered including practicing and choosing a suitable piano.
 However you might like to start by finding out a little bit more about the beginner’s groups that we run by clicking on one of the links below.

 We run three beginners’ piano groups at Primo Piano

-We also run music and movement sessions for pre-school children with the help of Primo the Parrot!
+From Autumn 2015 we will also be running music and movement sessions for pre-school children with the help of Primo the Parrot!